We Can Help

 This is a campus-based employment program in which students are paid an hourly wage for employment.
 Students must apply for federal aid through the FAFSA, must be awarded Pell Grant by the college Financial Aid Office, and be a full-time student to be awarded a Work-Study position.
 They must also complete an application in the financial aid office.
 Awards are based on a first-come first-serve basis according to skills required for each position available.

-Non-Traditional scholarships are offered through both the LBW Community College Foundation and the MacArthur Foundation for students who are 21 years of age and/or out of high school for at least one year.
-To download and print a Non-Traditional Student Scholarship Application, click here.
+Non-Traditional students may also apply for scholarships from both the LBW Community College Foundation and the MacArthur Foundation for students who are 21 years of age and/or out of high school for at least one year.
+To apply, complete the online LBWCC Scholarship Application during the open dates each year for the following academic year and make the appropriate selection.
+Application packets are not considered complete unless all required documentation is included.
+Please remember, this is an online application only.